Timzhouyes/Timzhouyes.github.io/_posts/2019-11-25-Spring-Feign.md

 First of all, a central concept of Spring Cloud's Feign support is that the named client.
 This is used for build a group of components combine together to achieve one goal.
 And this is defined by the name of FeignClient, which we mentioned above.

-Spring Cloud created a new ensemble
+Spring Cloud created a new ensemble as an `ApplicationContext` on demand for each command.